opencost/opencost-website/docs/FAQ.md

 - GCP/GKE
 - On-prem clusters via custom pricing sheets

 ### How are costs determined in the OpenCost project?

-The [OpenCost spec](https://github.com/kubecost/opencost/tree/develop/spec) outlines the metholodogy used for how costs are calculated in the project.
+The [OpenCost Specification](specification) outlines the metholodogy used for how costs are calculated in the project.
 The OpenCost implementation implements this spec and has public billing API integrations with the providers listed above.

 ### How can I contribute to OpenCost?